How It Works

 - End of quarter report cards will only be provided for students enrolled five weeks prior to the quarter's end.

 Learning Coaches are responsible for ensuring their student attends mandatory Keystone testing.
-Failure to attend testing will result in accrual of unexcused absences and could result in truancy action.

 If your teen is enrolling at ISPA late in the semester, ISPA will only grant full course credit for the semester if you provide a Semester 1 report card/transcript from your prior school.